ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

        info(<info field name>, <value>)

-The value will always have `this_pv` substituted with the pv name of the record the info field is in.
+In the \<value\> section, the string `this_pv` will always be substituted with the PV name of the record this info field belongs to.

 For the changes to logging to take effect you must have built and run the IOC and then restarted the archiver access process.
 If you have changed or added the archive log rate then the instrument archiver (ARINST) must have been restarted since the IOC was run.